Department of Psychology

 Minimum number of credits (exclusive of the University's Core Curriculum) required for the major: 43

 Students must achieve a 2.0 grade point average and grades of C- or better in all courses that count toward fulfillment of the major requirements.

 Students who plan to major in Psychology should successfully complete PSY 100 Introduction to Psychology no later than the end of the sophomore year.
-All majors also should complete PSY 205 Experimental Methodology and PSY 206 Methodology Lab no later than the end of the junior year.
+Psychology majors also should complete PSY 205 Experimental Methodology and PSY 206 Methodology Lab no later than the end of the junior year.

-In addition to meeting Departmental requirements for a major leading to a baccalaureate degree, all students also must complete the University's Core Curriculum requirements.
+In addition to meeting Departmental requirements for a major leading to a baccalaureate degree, students also must complete the University's Core Curriculum requirements.